-The Commission continues to work with a vendor to develop a state contact portal.
-The progress made with the vendor developing this portal has not been without issues.
-The code used to create the contacts in Exchange 2010 does not function fully.
+Progress in developing a state contact portal has not been without issues.
+The code used to create the contacts in Exchange 2010 does not function fully and the vendor has seemingly abandoned the project.
 We may need to consider looking elsewhere for a contact portal solution.

-The changes that were requested to the Audit History Database have been made and testing has been completed.
-The programmatic issues that we identified were made by Yoodle (our website hosting company).
-The Audit Director and Network Administrator have a list of future updates and adjustments that need to be made.
-A Scope of Work and quote are in the works currently.
+The changes that were requested to the audit history database have been made and testing has been completed.
+The programmatic issues that we identified were addressed by Yoodle (our website hosting company).
+The audit director and network administrator have a list of future updates and adjustments that need to be made.
+A scope of work and quote are in the works currently.